qvik/qvik-network-ios/README.md

 ### CachedImageView

 A UIImageView that is backed up by *ImageCache*; features automatic image retrieval from the cache (and hence from the network if not found locally).
+Also supports JPEG Thumbnails (see below) as well as a fade-in effect.

 Sample usage: